kwunh/vive_teleoperation/README.md

 ### Running zed_htc (Unity Application)

-Ensure ZED Camera and HTC Vive are connected to the Linux machine Simply double click the provided executable in zed_htc: zed_camera.x86_64
+Ensure ZED Camera and HTC Vive are connected to the Linux machine.

+Simply double click the provided executable in zed_htc: zed_camera.x86_64